biohackerellie/Bunmail/README.md

-# 📬 BunMail Express
+# 📬 BunMail

-Hey there, welcome to BunMail Express!
+Hey there, welcome to BunMail!
 This is a nifty little email server designed to securely send emails via POST requests.
 Plus, it's built on Bun!
 Cool, right?

 ## 🚀 Quick Start